Petter Dass: Biography

-He was also a writer of texts and hymns.
-Most of his writings were not published until after his death.
+Dass was also a writer of texts and hymns, although most of his writings were not published until after his death.
 His most famous work is the versified topographical description of northern Norway, Nordlands Trompet ("The Trumpet of Nordland"), and some psalms still in use, most prominently Herre Gud, ditt dyre navn og ære ("Good Lord, thy precious name and glory").
-In the Faroe Islands, which were Norwegian until 1814, his Bibelsk Viise-Bog and Katechismus-Sange have continued to be used among folk singers until the last decades of the 20th century.
+In the Faroe Islands, which were Norwegian territory until 1814, his Bibelsk Viise-Bog and Katechismus-Sange have continued to be used among folk singers until the last decades of the 20th century.

-The only existing portrait of Petter Dass is traditionally believed to be one found in the Melhus church in Norway.
+The only existing portrait of Petter Dass is traditionally believed to be one found in the Melhus Church in Norway.
 However, the claim is hotly disputed, with some historians who studied the painting concluding that Dass is most likely not the subject.
-Several modern statues and bust of Petter Dass have been erected in Norway, including a bas-relief by Norwegian sculptor Ambrosia Theodora Tønnesen (1859-1948) at the Bergen Cathedral.
+Several modern statues and bust of Petter Dass have been erected in Norway, including a bas-relief by Norwegian sculptor Ambrosia Theodora Tønnesen (1859–1948) at the Bergen Cathedral.
 The community of Sandnessjøen has a modern statue of Petter Dass located prominently in the town centre.

-Petter Dass was deeply mourned after his death, and many fishing vessels of Northern Norway carried a black cloth in their sail for 100 years after his death, as a sign of mourning.
+Dass was deeply mourned after his death, and many fishing vessels of Northern Norway carried a black cloth in their sail for 100 years after his death, as a sign of mourning.
 He is still the subject of folklore of Nordland.
 There is, for example, a legend of how he fooled the devil to carry him to Copenhagen to preach for the king.